nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Use case:**
-Loads data from Python Pandas Dataframe to BigQuery.
+Loads data from a Python Pandas DataFrame to BigQuery.

 #### **Return value:**
 No return value.